 • Spend quality time with each other on a regular basis

 • Try new things in the bedroom etc.

 8. Don’t ever compare your relationship

-A lot of dissatisfaction in relationships often exist because one partner is comparing the other partner or their love life.
+A lot of dissatisfaction in relationships often exist because one partner is comparing the other person or their love life.

-Being in a healthy relationship means that you are happy and contented with what you have.
+Being in a healthy relationship means that you are content and happy with what you have.